|

 2 buttons as I

-could sit on my legs in my armchair in front of the TV.
+could have sitting on my legs in my armchair in front of my TV.

 drawing on left.